Southern Right Whale

 In 2008 the entire the population which spans across the Southern Hemisphere was estimated to be 7500 with up to 2100 frequenting Australian waters (DEWHA 2007, IUCN 08).
 In 2012 the overall Australian Southern Right Whale population (South-west and South-east) was estimated to be 3,500 (National Conservation Management Plan for Southern Right Whale 2011 - 2021).

 It was thought that the many of the populations across the Southern Hemisphere had had a general overall increase of about 7% per year but the status of the south-east Australia population (Victoria, South Australia, Tasmania and New South Wales) appears not to have exhibited the same rate of increase, placing them in a more vulnerable situation.
-The South-western Australian population is currently estimated at 2,900 and the South-eastern population only 200 - 300 whales.
+The south‐western Australian subpopulation was estimated at 2,585 individuals in 2020 and is increasing at a rate of 6% per annum (Smith et al., 2021).
+The south‐eastern subpopulation is approximately 268 individuals with an overall increase of 4.7% per annum (Stamation et al., 2020).

 Ecology & Habitat